 The UAE has one of the most well-regulated real estate industries in the world.
 There are laws and regulations to protect both landlords and tenants, particularly in Dubai and Abu Dhabi.
-In an effort to regulate tenancy contracts with the same efficiency as the Ejari system in Dubai, a system called Tawtheeq was mandated in Abu Dhabi in 2011 as part of the government’s Vision 2030.
+To regulate tenancy contracts with the same efficiency as the Ejari system in Dubai, a system called Tawtheeq was mandated in Abu Dhabi in 2011 as part of the government’s Vision 2030.

 What is Tawtheeq Abu Dhabi?

 Tawtheeq is a system under which the government regulates tenancy contracts for rental properties in Abu Dhabi.
-It helps formalise tenancy agreements in Abu Dhabi and ensure transparency between the landlord and tenant, to avoid any future disputes.
+It helps formalise tenancy agreements in Abu Dhabi and ensure transparency between landlords and tenants to avoid future disputes.

-Whenever a new rental agreement is signed in Abu Dhabi, a Tawtheeq contract needs to be issued following all the necessary procedures.
+Whenever a new rental agreement is signed in Abu Dhabi, a Tawtheeq contract must be issued following all the necessary procedures.
 This registration process is usually done by either the property owner or the real estate consultants managing the property in Abu Dhabi.
 This is different from Ejari in Dubai, which is usually taken care of by the tenants.

 Why was the Tawtheeq contract introduced?

-The Tawtheeq tenancy contract Introduced with the aim of streamlining all rental transactions in Abu Dhabi.
-It will act as a state-of-the-art digital system with a bilingual (English and Arabic) repository of all the information regarding apartments and villas for rent in Abu Dhabi.
-The new tenancy contract system in Abu Dhabi will also simplify the leasing procedure and ensure the quality and accuracy of information so as to avoid any unnecessary conflicts.
+The Tawtheeq tenancy contract was introduced to streamline all rental transactions in Abu Dhabi.
+It will act as a state-of-the-art digital system with a bilingual (English and Arabic) repository of all the information regarding villas and apartments for rent in Abu Dhabi.
+The new tenancy contract system in Abu Dhabi will simplify the leasing procedure and ensure the quality and accuracy of information to avoid unnecessary conflicts.